-Program changes should be iniated by the student in consultation with an advisor and Financial Aid Counselor (when applicable).
-Program changes must be submitted to the Admissions Office.
+Program changes should be initiated by the student in consultation with Learning Support and Retention, an academic advisor, and Financial Aid Counselor (when applicable).
+Program changes must be recorded in the Admissions Office.
+Changing a major will update the catalog of record to the current catalog year.